 |Climbing Fee (Bohey Dulang)

 Please feel free to contact Borneo Star Cruise for more info:

 Phone (24×7): +60 17-820 7911 (also reachable by Text, WhatsApp, Viber, LINE)

 Besides sightseeing at Bohey Dulang, there are a few other activities you can do around Tun Sakaran Marine Park (TSMP).

 Due to overfishing, giant clams are highly endangered.
 TSMP is a refuge for seven species of giant clams (Tridacnidae and Hippopusporcellanus species).

 Sabah Parks has a giant clam nursery and hatchery center on Bohey Dulang, where they breed and propagate giant clams inside and outside the Park.
-The display and settlement tank area, which houses a few species of giant clam, are open to public.
+The display and settlement tank area, which houses a few species of giant clam (may not open to public and tourists).
 It’s possible to arrange an educational tour to visit their lab and research center.